 Within TRIEKOL we developed a method for identifying, mapping and ranking conflict points for road traffic noise in valuable natural habitat along the existing road network.
 The method can also be used in early planning stages for new road and railroad projects (eg within a landscape analysis).
 The resulting map has proven an effective tool for decision support in ongoing processes (eg planning for new construction or upgrading of infrastructure, deficit analyses of existing infrastructure) and for creating a basis for stakeholders dialogue.
 The method can also be used to monitor the effectiveness of implemented mitigation measures.
 The project has been a pilot study for a national mapping of conflict points.

-The method identifies which roads and railroads that involve critical disturbance with respect to environmental goals and environmental law.
+The method identifies which roads and railways that involve critical disturbance with respect to environmental goals and environmental law.
 Within the project, an analysis of the Swedish implementation of the Birds Directive has been conducted, particularly with respect to the disturbances on birds.

 Technical noise cause disturbance in natural areas such as urban parks and nature reserves.
 Studies of noise impact on bird life and outdoor recreation point at similar limit values.
 The figures show how traffic noise can affect both numbers of breeding birds (B), and percentage of visitors in parks that are satisfied with the ”soundscape” (A).

 The project is completed and reported in two reports in Swedish (links to the right).
 The method is scientifically reported at the ICOET in Seattle Augusti 2011 (pp 326-338 in conference proceedings) and in Oecologia Australis no 17(1):48-62 (2013).